singhun1t/FinancialTracker/README.md

 ## User Stories

-List the user stories that guided the development of your application.
-Format these stories as: "As a [type of user], I want [some goal] so that [some reason]."

 - As a user, I would like for my Deposits to be Tracked within a program so that I can review them at a later time
 - As a user, I should be able to input my Payments into a program for storage